How Do Solar Lights Work?

 Can you leave solar lights out in winter?

 You can leave solar lights out in the winter if they’re rated for outdoor use.
 The product description on the packaging should outline how the system should be used.
 Just know that dark winter days will impact how much light they can produce.
+According to the U.S. Department of Energy, operating times during winter can vary by 30% to 50% unless the lights are designed specifically for winter use.

 Bottom line

 Solar lights are becoming more common, especially for outdoor uses like lighting a garden or walking path.
 And more municipalities and corporations are starting to use solar energy to power lighting in order to avoid expensive wiring and trenching.

-But the upfront cost can be a deterrent, especially if you’re unsure about eligibility for local, state and federal solar incentives.
+But the upfront cost can be a deterrent, especially if you’re unsure about eligibility for local or state solar incentives.
 Before investing in solar lighting, understand your options as far as products, costs and incentives.
 This will help you decide if investing in solar lights makes sense for you.

 » GOING FULL SOLAR?
 Solar panel installation guide